infiniteopt/InfiniteOpt.jl/docs/src/guide/parameter.md

 julia> using Distributions

 julia> @infinite_parameter(model, xi[i = 1:3] in Normal())
-3-element Array{ParameterRef,1}:
+3-element Array{GeneralVariableRef,1}:
  xi[1]
  xi[2]
  xi[3]
 ```
 Note that we could have used `i` as an index to assign a different distribution
 to each parameter.
 Supports can also be specified for each parameter as shown
 above.
-The key difference is that by default 50 supports are generated randomly
-following the distribution.
-Similarly, the `num_supports` keyword is used to
+Similarly, the `num_supports` keyword is used to generate random supports.
-generate random supports.
-Now we have infinite parameters `t` and `xi` that are
+Now we have infinite parameters `t` and `xi` that are ready to be used in
-ready to be used in defining infinite variables and constraints.
+defining infinite variables and constraints.
 We also mention
 here that the [`@infinite_parameter`](@ref) macro is designed to closely emulate
 [`JuMP.@variable`](@ref) and thus handles arrays and keyword arguments in the
 same way.
 This is described in more detail below.